 The narrative takes a closer look at the Protestant Christian reformers, Luther and Calvin (early and mid-1500s), especially the latter – who was to influence deeply a rising urban culture and the middle-class that rose with it.
 In England this Calvinist influence would take the form of a vibrant Puritan movement to reform the English church.

 The first European settlements in America.
 Then the narrative turns to the matter of the various European settlements in America (Spanish, French, Dutch, etc.) – ultimately going into much greater political, social, cultural and spiritual detail about the founding and development of Virginia, New England and the other English colonies.

 Virginia.
 It describes the creating of a culture in Virginia that mirrored the elite-dominated feudal system of Europe – and the role of certain individuals who influenced deeply the development of Virginia (Governor Sir William Berkeley) or represented its very character itself (William Byrd with his plantation of 180,000 acres and hundreds of slaves).
 It also explains how it was that slavery replaced indenture as the foundation of the working-class system holding the Virginian social order together.

 The Puritan experiment.
-It then turns to the matter of the development of the Puritan legacy in America, starting first with the plantation (1620s) of the Separatists (the Pilgrims) at Plymouth and then moving to America's first Founding Father John Winthrop, who led the settlement in the Boston area of a huge Puritan settlement (ultimately some 20,000 English over the next dozen years) placed in numerous villages in the region, everyone receiving roughly equal property allotments in order to emphasize the basic equality of all in New England, because they were most importantly equal before the Lord.
+It then turns to the matter of the development of the Puritan legacy in America, starting first with the plantation (1620s) of the Separatists (the Pilgrims) at Plymouth and then moving to America's first Founding Father John Winthrop, who in 1630 led the settlement in the Boston area of a huge Puritan settlement (ultimately some 20,000 English over the next dozen years) placed in numerous villages in the region, everyone receiving roughly equal property allotments in order to emphasize the basic equality of all in New England, because they were most importantly equal before the Lord.
 Indeed, this was done purposefully in order to create a "Light to the Nations" which would show others the way to this same egalitarian or "democratic" existence, mandated and supported by none other than God himself.